-Is Creatine for Women?
-Where is her Creatine?
+Is Creatine Good for Women?
+Where is Her Creatine?

-Creatine Monohydrate has been extremely popular for men for many decades but what you didn’t know is that it can offer benefits to women!
+Creatine Monohydrate amino acid has been extremely popular for men for many decades but what you didn’t know is that it can offer benefits to women!

 Creatine for women?
 But you’ll get big and bulky.

 - High reps, and low weight is for toning and that’s what most women should do

 - Deadlifts and Squats are for guys, inner thigh machines and leg extensions are for women

 - Creatine helps your muscles get the nutrients you need to perform

 - Creatine makes you bulky and bloated